pranaysahith/k8-rebuild/documentation.md

 ### Launching instance

-- navigate to EC2 console: https://console.aws.amazon.com/ec2/
+- Navigate to EC2 console: https://console.aws.amazon.com/ec2/
-- change region to the region of imported VM
+- Change region to the region of imported VM
-- from the dashboard, choose `Launch instance`, and on the top right, choose `Search by Systems Manager Parameter` and search by `ImageId` from the earlier import output.
+- From the dashboard, choose `Launch instance`, and on the top right, choose `Search by Systems Manager Parameter` and search by `ImageId` from the earlier import output.
 - select the AMI from the list and choose `Select` > choose `t2.micro`
 - Review Instance Launch and select or create Key Pair.
 When key pair is downloaded and all information is reviewed, you can launch the VM.
 - Enable inbound traffic to your instance by clicking on your instance's ID > security > Edit inbound rule > add rule > Type: SSH > source: 0.0.0.0/0